Kakeru Kumagai

-Kakeru Kumagai (熊谷 翔, Kumagai Kakeru) is a Japanese badminton player who specializes in doubles.
-He is a member of the Japanese national team and is affiliated with the BIRPROGY badminton team.
-He won his first BWF World Tour title at the 2025 Kaohsiung Masters.
+Kakeru Kumagai (熊谷 翔, Kumagai Kakeru) is a Japanese badminton player who competes in men's doubles.
+A left-handed player, he is a member of the Japanese national team and represents the BIPROGY badminton team.
+Partnering with Hiroki Nishi, he reached a career-high world ranking of No. 20.
+Kumagai won his first BWF World Tour title at the 2025 Kaohsiung Masters (Super 100), and was a member of the Japanese squad that won the country's first men's team gold medal at the 2026 Asia Team Championships.
+A graduate of sport science at Nihon University, Kumagai won the men's doubles title at the 2023 All Japan Inter-Collegiate Championships.

 Early career

 Junior career

-Kumagai began playing badminton at the Sendai Yamato Junior club and later attended St. Ursula Gakuin Eichi Middle and High School, where he specialized in doubles.
-In 2018, he and his partner, Yoshifumi Fujisawa, won the boys' doubles title at the All Japan Junior Championships.
+Kumagai began playing badminton at the Sendai Yamato Junior club before attending Saint Ursula Gakuin Eichi Junior and Senior High School.
+In 2018, he partnered with Yoshifumi Fujisawa to win the boys' doubles title at the All Japan Junior Championships.

-The following year, he represented Japan at the 2019 World Junior Championships, winning a bronze medal in the mixed team event.
-In the individual mixed doubles event, he and Mizuki Otake reached the quarterfinals, where they were defeated by the Chinese pair Jiang Zhenbang and Li Yijing in a close three-game match (20–22, 21–18, 21–23).
+The following year, Kumagai represented Japan at the 2019 World Junior Championships, winning a bronze medal in the mixed team event.
+In the individual mixed doubles event, he and partner Mizuki Otake reached the quarterfinals, where they were defeated by the Chinese pair Jiang Zhenbang and Li Yijing in three games match (20–22, 21–18, 21–23).

 University career

-Kumagai attended Nihon University, where he majored in sport science.
-He partnered with Kota Ogawa in men's doubles and won the 2023 All Japan Student Championships (Inter-Collegiate).
-The pair was also selected for the 2023 Japanese national B team.
-They made their BWF World Tour debut at the 2023 Indonesia Masters I Super 100, where they finished as runners-up.
+Kumagai studied sport science at Nihon University.
+Partnering with Kota Ogawa, he won the men's doubles title at the 2023 All Japan Student Championships (Inter-Collegiate).
+Consequently selected for the Japanese national B team, the pair made their World Tour debut at the 2023 Indonesia Masters I Super 100, finishing as runners-up.

 Career

 2024

-After graduating from Nihon University, Kumagai joined the BIPROGY badminton team on 1 April.
-He began partnering with Hiroki Nishi in men's doubles under the coaching of former Japanese national players Hiroyuki Endo and Kenichi Hayakawa.
-In their first season as a pair, Kumagai and Nishi were runners-up at the Super 100 Odisha Masters and the Kazakhstan International.
+After graduating from university in April, Kumagai joined the BIPROGY badminton team.
+He formed a men's doubles partnership with Hiroki Nishi, training under former national players Hiroyuki Endo and Kenichi Hayakawa.
+In their debut season, the pair finished as runners-up at the Super 100 Odisha Masters and the Kazakhstan International.
 Domestically, at the All Japan Corporate Team Championships, Kumagai partnered with Yuta Watanabe to defeat the former world No. 1 pair, Takuro Hoki and Yugo Kobayashi, in the final.
-This victory contributed to his team winning the title, and Kumagai and Watanabe earned the Men's MVP award.
+This victory secured the team title and earned the pair the Men's MVP award.

 2025

-In 2025, Kumagai and Nishi won their first international title as a pair at the Northern Marianas Open, defeating their compatriots Haruki Kawabe and Kenta Matsukawa in the final.
+Kumagai and Nishi claimed their first international title as a pair at the Northern Marianas Open in August, defeating compatriots Haruki Kawabe and Kenta Matsukawa in the final.
 They subsequently won their first World Tour title at the Super 100 Kaohsiung Masters.
-They also finished as runners-up at the Super 100 Indonesia Masters I. At the Macau Open, they were eliminated in the second round by the former world No. 1 pair, Satwiksairaj Rankireddy and Chirag Shetty.
-Following these results, the pair achieved a career-high ranking of No. 36 on 30 September.
+The pair also finished as runners-up at the Super 100 Indonesia Masters I and reached the quarterfinals of two Super 500 tournaments: the Japan Masters and the Australian Open.
+Following these results, they reached a career-high world ranking of No. 32 in November.